 One-Day Cooking Class Includes:

-- Lunch or dinner follows with the foods prepared in class.
+- Lunch or dinner follows with the foods that were prepared in the cooking class.
 A toast of local wine and water included.
-Additional wine & beverages at a surcharge.
+Additional wine and beverages at a surcharge.

 Morning classes start at 9.30am

 For Single Guests: If you are traveling on your own, please call us for the best group price.
 We are happy to welcome you into an already scheduled group.

 * Please note: One-day cooking classes do not include transportation, accommodations, or any other excursions.
 If you would like to add on transfers to and from your hotel or cruise ship port ~ please let us know your group size and we will be happy to provide a price and reserve the transfer(s) for you.
 If you have a non-cooker who would like dine, but not cook, please let us know and we will also send you pricing.